• Accessibility

 Follow the Cooperstown Beverage Trail, a scenic 37-mile route in the former hops-growing capital of the US.
 Breweries, wineries, a distillery, and a cider mill host tours, tastings, and events.

 Tour Brewery Ommegang (pictured), a Belgian farmstead-style brewery on a former hops farm, named one of America's 25 Best Craft Breweries by The Daily Meal.
-The café on-site serves Belgian fare, from beer-steamed mussels with frites to waffles.
+The café on-site serves American and Belgian fare, from soft pretzel sticks and chicken and waffles to poutine and a smoked brisket grilled cheese.
 You have to be older than 21 to taste the brews, but kids are welcome to tag along.

 Visit Fly Creek Cider Mill, offering samples of 40 foods, from sweet cider to tangy New York State cheddar cheese.
 In autumn, pick up apples and fresh-baked pies.